aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_02_HigherOrderDerivative_and_Functions.md

 ax.set_ylabel('$f\'$')
 ```

-As the centered formula for $f''$ is not defined at the boundary nodes, these have been excluded in the computation.
+As the centered formula for $f''$ is not defined at the boundary nodes, they have been excluded in the computation.
 But in the next section, we will provide information on how to cope with this issue.

-### Higher order derivatives and one-side stencils
+### Higher order derivatives and one-sided stencils

 It should now be clear that the construction of finite difference formulas to compute differential operators can be done using Taylor's theorem.
 In general, as we increase the order of the derivative, we have to increase the number of points in the corresponding stencil.
-The construction of these stencils is not complicated and is well documented in several places so we will not repeat it here.
+The construction of these stencils is not complicated and is well documented in several places, so we will not repeat it here.
 Instead we refer to the very detailed [Wikipedia][21] page that contains finite difference formulas for all the cases we use in this course, and many more.

 To make this notebook self contained, we list here some of the formulas we will/might need later on.